grant_single_labels|summary

 grant_single_labels|admissibility

-• The organizations must hold a Quebec Enterprise Number (NEQ).
+• The applicant organization must hold a valid Quebec Enterprise Number (NEQ).

 grant_eligibility_criteria|who_can_apply